 Please inquire for terms and instructions to ship your analyzer to RIGAS for service or repair.

-The readout shows an upscale reading with no flame present:
+This symptom shows up in different ways: The readout shows an upscale reading with no flame present:

 This unexpected reading is usually indicative of electrical leakage within the burner assembly.